KomodoPlatform/developer-docs/docs/basic-docs/antara/antara-api/prices.md

 **pricesaddfunding bettxid amount**

-The `pricesaddfunding` method adds the amount specified by the argument "amount" more funding to the bet referred by "bettxid" to reduce the risk of liquidation
+The `pricesaddfunding` method adds the `amount` of funding from the user's wallet to the `bettxid` bet.

+This can reduce the `bettxid` owner's risk of liquidation.

 ### Arguments